ozbillwang/terraform-best-practices/README.md

 Sometime, you applied the change, the output always prompts there are some changes, essepecially in iam policy.
 It is hard to troubleshooting the problem with messy json output in one line.

-With the tool [terraform-landscape](https://github.com/coinbase/terraform-landscape), you can easily find out where is the problem.
+With the tool [terraform-landscape](https://github.com/coinbase/terraform-landscape), it improves Terraform plan output to be easier to read and understand, you can easily find out where is the problem.
 For details, please go through the project at https://github.com/coinbase/terraform-landscape